Bamboo-Forest-Rain/SEPTA-Debunched-App/notes/Archive/model-workflow.md

 where each row represents a stop arrival instance.
 One row is added when detecting that a bus's next stop has changed.
 When making the prediction, get this table and use data from the last 3 hours, for example.

-## Step 4: Upload dictionaries to join with the real-time data

-### Steps:

-- **Create and upload a dictionary that contains stop information**
-  - Each stop will be marked with a unique Id: "route"-"directionId"-"stopId"
-  - The stop-level variable includes a stop's daily average ridership in 2019, the population of the block which the stop is in, the number of signals ahead...etc.
-These are all preprocessed and ready to be used for predictions.
-  - Tools: Python, Google Cloud Storage

-- **Create and upload a dictionary containing the unique IDs of the next 11 to 21 stops for each stop**
-  - Format:
-  {"21_0_21351": {"next_11_unique_id": "21_0_19077", "next_12_unique_id": "21_0_19078", "next_13_unique_id": "21_0_19079"..."next_21_unique_id": "21_0_30194"}
-  - This is to retrieve the next "X" stop information as we predict initiation of bunching at "X" number of stops ahead.
-  - Tools: Python, Google Cloud Storage

-## Step 5: Make Predictions on Request from Front-End
+## Step 4: Make Predictions on Request from Front-End

 ### Steps

 - **Data engineering**
-  - On user request, grab data from the cache, grab next X stops info from dictionaries, make joins and other engineering generate a prediction-ready json.
+  - On user request, grab data from the cache, make joins and other engineering generate a prediction-ready json
   - Tools: Google Cloud Functions

 - **Prediction making**